Grandman/resm/README.md

 Configuration
 -----
 For configuring port or resources number just edit file `resm.config`.
+The changes will be applied at next run.

 Default values is:
 * port = 8080
 * resources number = 3